jonverrier/FSBotWeb/README.md

 The Braid Engine is an AI-enabled Learning Management System (LMS).
 The objective is to be able to build a curriculum of content by processing open-source documents from the web (YouTube videos, GitHub repositories, and plan HTML text) and loading AI generated summaries into a document store.
 A simple front end then enables students to navigate through the content, can answer questions based on the embedded content, and recommend next steps once the student is familiar with a certain level of content.

-The specific domain is to teach students how to build AI applications using modern Large Language Model (LLM) technology, and the current approaches to this - Retrieval Assisted Generation (RAG), and multi-sept workflows using the LLM to generate summaries and process questions.
+The specific domain is to teach students how to build AI applications using modern Large Language Model (LLM) technology, and the current approaches to this - Retrieval Assisted Generation (RAG), and multi-step workflows using the LLM to generate summaries and process questions.

 The benefits of this approach are:
 - It is simple to maintain content, given that the field is moving so rapidly.
 Traditional approaches of generating bespoke new content are often obsolete by the time they are ready.